0xcert/framework/docs/connectors/asset-management-guide.md

 const assetLedger = AssetLedger.getInstance(provider, assetLedgerId);
 ```

-And to check if everything was deployed as we wanted it we can read the asest ledger information.
+To check if everything has been deployed as we wanted it, let's read the asset ledger information.

 ```ts
 const assetLedgerInfo = await assetLedger.getInfo();